LuanPM284/LuanPM284/README.md

 📍 [Brussels, Brussels Region, Belgium] | 📧 [mluanpatrick@gmail.com] | 🔗 [https://linkedin.com/in/luan-patrick-machado] | 🖥️ [https://github.com/LuanPM284]

-## **`Junior Dev`**
+## **`Junior Developer`**
-I have a strong interest in new technologies such as cloud, data, and AI.
-One of my future goals is to become proficient in those areas and possibly create personal projects that would allow me to apply that knowledge.
-Always open to learning and hearing new ideas, I believe that my years studying physics allowed me to appreciate the feedback of others and the different ways someone can approach a problem.
+I have a strong interest in new technologies such as cloud computing, data, and AI.
+One of my future goals is to become proficient in those areas and possibly create personal projects that allow me to apply that knowledge.
+Always open to learning and hearing new ideas, I believe that my years studying physics have helped me appreciate feedback from others and the different ways someone can approach a problem.

 <!--
 I'm currently a Junior Web Developer trainee at BeCode, passionate about learning and building web applications.
 With a strong foundation in front-end and back-end technologies, I'm eager to expand my expertise in React,